Huegoxaga/notes/algorithm/README.md

 - Application of binary trees:
   - `Binary Search Tree` - Used in many search applications where data is constantly entering/leaving, such as the map and set objects in many languages' libraries.
     - Left child is always smaller than the root, Right child is always bigger than the root.
+    - In a binary search tree (BST), an in-order traversal is used to return a sorted (ordered) list of data
     - To implement the binary search tree, adding and searching methods are recursive with base cases that check if the root is empty and non-base case that traverses the tree.
     - To remove a node in the binary search tree.
 There are three cases:
       - Removal of a Leaf Node